WesleyJw/Learning/MLOps101/03-FastAPI/tasks/README.md

 ---
 ### Business Requirements

-- Build a method that allows authenticated users to view all their texts.
+- Create an app to text classification.
+Use a pre-trained model from Hugging Face's transformers library for sentiment analysis.
-- Create a second table in the database to store users and their passwords.
+- Create a RESTful API to text sentiment analysis.
 - Develop a method for creating users.
+- Create a table in the database to store users and their passwords.
 - Verify if the user exists and if the password is correct before returning a prediction.
+- Build a method that allows authenticated users to view all their texts.
 - Establish a method to retrieve all texts from a user if the password is correct.

 ---